Rick-Phoenix/sketch/docs/src/presets/templating-presets.md

-# Rendering A Preset
+# Templating Presets

 Rendering a single template is for cases when we need a simpler or more flexible setup.
-But things become more interesting with templating presets, which can allow you to define entire project structures and then replicate them very easily (while also being able to modify the context at different levels).
+But things become more interesting with **templating presets**, where different kinds of templates can be aggregated and used in order to define easily reproducible project structures.

-Presets can be rendered with the `render-preset` command, or generated automatically with [another preset](../presets/git.md#adding-templates), such as a git repo preset.
+Templating presets can be rendered with the `render-preset` command, or as part of [another preset](../presets/git.md#adding-templates), such as a git repo preset.

-# Creating A Preset

-A preset contains an optional context (which overrides the global context), and a list that contains any of these elements:
+A templating preset contains an optional context (which overrides the global context), and one or many of these items:

-## Individual Presets
+### 1. Individual Templates

-- An individual template, with manually controlled output path and context
+- Individual templates, which provide a manually controlled output path and their own local context

-### Example
+#### Example

 ```yaml
 {{#include ../../../examples/templating/templating.yaml:prop_name}}